chimpanstache/42_libasm/README.md

 # Libasm
-Libasm is a basic asm x86_64 library, including the strcmp, strcpy, strlen, write, read functions.
+Libasm is a basic asm x86_64 library, including the strcmp, strdup, strcpy, strlen, write, read functions.
 More details are available in the subject attached.

 ## Getting started